-- 18.1 Assignments will be marked against a rubric which will be published before and provided with the assignment. - 18.2 Assignments will be marked out of 100 and then scaled to reflect the % contribution to the overall Course or Unit grade. - 18.3 Unless specified, all assignments will be marked by a single staff member qualified to do so. - 18.4 Unless specified, assignments will be marked internally although on occasion external casual staff and or honorary staff may be called upon to mark an assignment. - 18.5 Substantive theses will be double marked and the average of the two marks will be adopted as the final grade for the assignment provided that the marks fall

-- within 10% of each other. - 18.6 If an assignment is double marked and the grades differ by more than 10%, the work will be marked by a third person suitably qualified to mark the work. - 18.7 If a third marker is asked to mark an assignment based on the above clause 3.6 then the final grade will be the average of the two marks which differ the least rounded up in case the third marker is the middle mark. - 18.8 Assignments together with rubric and comments will be returned to the student no later than 4 weeks after submission unless advised otherwise. - 18.9 In the case where an assignment is graded by a single marker, students who disagree with the mark received, may appeal by requesting a review from the unit coordinator within 7 days of receiving the mark but not before 48 hours have passed.
-It is important to note that appeals must be supported by documented evidence highlighting factual errors made by the markers against the marking rubric and communicated to the unit coordinator.
-Appeals based solely on dissatisfaction with a mark will not be considered. - 18.10 If a second marker is assigned to grade work as a result of a student appeal, the student will be awarded the mark of this second marker which may in some circumstances be lower than the original grade. - 18.11 In the case where an assignment is marked by two or more markers, the student can appeal by requesting from the coordinator that the work be re-assessed within 5 days of receiving the mark only after consultation with their direct research supervisor. - 18.12 Incomplete submitted assignments will be marked against the rubric criteria.
+- 3.1 Assignments will be marked against a rubric which will be published before and provided with the assignment. - 3.2 Assignments will be marked out of 100 and then scaled to reflect the % contribution to the overall Course or Unit grade. - 3.3 Unless specified all assignments will be marked by a single staff member qualified to do so. - 3.4 Unless specified assignments will be marked internally although on occasion external casual staff and or honorary staff may be called upon to mark an assignment. - 3.5 Substantive theses will be double marked and the average of the two marks will be adopted as the final grade for the assignment provided that the marks fall within 10% of each other. - 3.6 If an assignment is double marked and the grades differ by more than 10%, the work will be marked by a third person suitably qualified to mark the work. - 3.7 If a third marker is asked to mark an assignment based on the above clause 3.6 then the final grade will be the average of the two marks which differ the least rounded up in case the third marker is the middle mark. - 3.8 Assignments together with rubric and comments will be returned to the student no later than 4 weeks after submission unless advised otherwise. - 3.9 In the case where an assignment is graded by a single marker, the student can if dissatisfied with the mark received, appeal by requesting from the coordinator that the work be re-assessed within 5 days of receiving the mark. - 3.10 If a second marker is assigned to grade work as a result of a student appeal, the student will be awarded the mark of this second marker which may in some circumstances be lower than the original grade. - 3.11 In the case where an assignment is marked by two or more markers, the student can appeal by requesting from the coordinator that the work be re-assessed within 5 days of receiving the mark only after consultation with their direct research supervisor. - 3.12 Incomplete submitted assignments will be marked against the rubric criteria.
 It is the student's responsibility to make sure all aspects of the requested assignment have been completed.

-19. STUDENT GRADES
+4. STUDENT GRADES

-- 19.1 All units of study, with the exception of placements, will be graded as a percentage. - 19.2 The Course Progress and Grade Assessment Sub Committee will assess the metrics and any special consideration for students enrolled in each unit (See section 7 below) and provide each student with a final grade for each unit. - 19.3 Student competencies may be assessed though a number of measures including, and not restricted to, examinations, assignments, verbal presentations, class interaction and participation. - 19.4 The measures may or may not have equal value. - 19.5 No single measure of assessment on its own will exceed 50% of the unit grade, with the exception of research units. - 19.6 Students who withdraw from a unit after the end of week 8, will receive the fail grade WF for that unit. - 19.7 The final grade for any of the competency measures will be aggregated and totalled out of 100 to provide the final unit grade as indicated: - 19.8 The final unit grade will include the final percentage (FP) score in addition to a mark designator
+- 4.1 All units of study, with the exception of field placements, will be graded as a percentage. - 4.2 The Unit Grade Committee will assess the metrics and any special consideration for students enrolled in each unit (See section 7 below) and provide each student with a final grade for each unit. - 4.3 Student competencies may be assessed though a number of measures including, and not restricted to, examinations, assignments, verbal presentations, class interaction and participation. - 4.4 The measures may or may not have equal value. - 4.5 No single measure of assessment on its own will exceed 50% of the unit grade, with the exception of research units. - 4.6 The final grade for any of the competency measures will be aggregated and totalled out of 100 to provide the final unit grade as indicated: - 4.7 The final unit grade will include the final percentage (FP) score in addition to a mark designator

-H1+ 90% or above H1 80<90%
+H1+90% or above

-H2A 75<80%

-H2B 70<75%

-H3 65<70

-HP 60<65

-LP 50<60

-F<50

-INC Incomplete

-WD Withdrawn

-WF Withdrawn Fail GPA Grade Point Average
+H1 80<90% H2A 75<80% H2B 70<75% H3 65<70 HP 60<65 LP 50<60 F<50 INC Incomplete GPA Grade Point Average